reneesaks/psback/README.md

 # API Documentation (Swagger)

 * To see API documentation with Swagger UI visit `<your-base-bath>/swagger-ui.html`.
-Use username `dev` and password `password`.
+Use username `developer@user.com` and password `password`.
-* Private endpoints `api/private/*` can not be tested using Swagger UI in production environment as they require a valid token.
+* On the upper left corner you can select a spec.
+Endpoints are divided into two categories - public and private.
+* Public endpoints are accessible to everyone.
+* Private endpoints are accessible only to registered users.
+* Authorization can be done by clicking on green `Authorize` button in private spec.
+Upon successful login your access token will be included in the requests you make.

 # Java Documentation

+Documentation is available at the project root(live version).
+Use the same credentials as for Swagger UI login.
 To create Java documentation with Javadoc run the following maven command `mvn javadoc:javadoc`.
 Documentation will be created in `/target/site/apidocs/index.html`.

 # Accessing H2 database